What is the difference between VFR and IFR pilot ratings?

 - Closing Flight Plan after completed flight

-IFR courses involve specialized training, sometimes in a simulator and sometimes ‘under the hood’ in the aircraft alongside a Certified Flight Instrument Instructor.
+IFR courses involve specialized training, often in a flight simulator and sometimes ‘under the hood’ in the aircraft alongside a Certified Flight Instrument Instructor.
 Your training will culminate with a written exam and check-ride.